mnewswanger/www-mikenewswanger-com/content/posts/2018/meltdown-spectre-performance.md

     <img src="/img/posts/2018/spectre-meltdown-performance/redis-cpu-percent.jpg">
 </a>

 The CPU graph doesn't tell the whole story though.
-Given the extremely low CPU load on the box, even a mmoderately high percentage jump in relative processor resource consumption is hard to see.
+Given the extremely low CPU load on the box, even a moderately high percentage jump in relative processor resource consumption is hard to see.
 What can be seen however is when testing synthetic workloads against the server--such as running redis' internal benchmark tool.
 Doing so shows that the system is capable of 145k operations per second unpatched but reduces to about 95k operations when patched.

 ### User Experience Impact ###